mkorthof/chrupd/README.md

 ## Updating

-The script auto updates.
+The script auto updates (since v20210109).

 To manually update to a newer version just replace "chrupd.cmd".
 Copy "editor" and "channel" if set.
 If you have Scheduled Task setup you do not need to change the task.

 ## File Formats